Extended edge modes and disorder preservation of a symmetry-protected topological phase out of equilibrium: Dynamics of the pseudospin

-where in the last step the expressions for the pseudospin components are given in terms of the Majorana correlation matrix $\Gamma$, see \cref{sup:majorana} for more details.
-Note that for periodic systems the above is equivalent with taking the Fourier transform of the correlation matrix.
-The interested reader can find a treatment similar to the one presented above in \cite{hsu_2021}.
-We used the definitions $\mathcal{F}_{ij}(t)=\avr{c_i(t)c_j(t)}$ and $\mathcal{C}_{ij}(t)=\avr{c^\dagger_i(t)c_j(t)}$, where the correlation matrices have the following properties with respect to interchanging indices:
+\end{widetext} where in the last step the expressions for the pseudospin components are given in terms of the Majorana correlation matrix $\Gamma$.
 The structure of \cref{eq:psSpinCorrMx1,eq:psSpinCorrMx2,eq:psSpinCorrMx3} is determined by PHS through the form of the spinors.
-Using the above relations, which hold because of the anti-commutation relations, or even more directly the antisymmetry of $\Gamma_{ij}$ in its indices, one can conclude that indeed $n_x(-k,t)=-n_x(k,t)$, $n_y(-k,t)=-n_y(k,t)$ and $n_z(-k,t)=n_z(k,t)$ as we hinted several times in the previous sections.
-This can be seen by interchanging the indices $i$ and $j$ in the expression for the components of $\ve{n}(-k,t)$ and identifying $\ve{n}(k,t)$ in the result, up to a sign.
+Utilizing the antisymmetry of $\Gamma_{ij}$ in its indices, one can conclude that $n_x(-k,t)=-n_x(k,t)$, $n_y(-k,t)=-n_y(k,t)$ and $n_z(-k,t)=n_z(k,t)$.
+This can be observed by interchanging the indices $i$ and $j$ in the expression for the components of $\ve{n}(-k,t)$ and identifying $\ve{n}(k,t)$ in the result, up to a sign.
+Note, that for periodic systems the above is equivalent to taking the Fourier transform of the correlation matrix.
+The interested reader can find a treatment similar to the one presented above in Ref.~\cite{hsu_2021}.